keymetrics/pm2-io-apm/README.md

 ## Report Caught Exceptions

 By default, in the Issue tab, you are only alerted for uncaught exceptions.
 Any exception that you catch is not reported.
-You can manually report them with the `notify()` method.
+You can manually report them with the `notifyError()` method.

 ```javascript
 const io = require('@pm2/io');